w3c/w3c-website-redesign-documentation/_posts/2021-07-21-static-template-retest-reports.md

 DAC raised 4 issues:
 * Carousel - recent changes need to be rolled back (this has been done)
-* Search for posts - copy updated needed to be more descriptive
+* Search for posts - copy updated needed to be more descriptive (this has been done)
 * Autocomplete form field - this is something we have decided we will not resolve for the following reasons:
   * It is a usability issue, not an accessibility issue (i.e. it works, just not as well as it should do in Edge)
   * It is only occurring on the Microsoft Edge browser